CEV Champions League Volley 2026

 These two teams delivered the only five-setter last week – with TRENTINO eventually emerging victorious at the tiebreak as Théo Faure scored 22 points in the absence of star outside hitter Alessandro Michieletto due to injury.
 Faure is the third-best scorer in the competition this season so far on an impressive personal tally of 161 points.

-Despite the prolonged absence of Michieletto, TRENTINO have welcomed back another star player, Daniele Lavia, who has returned to play after the horrific hand injury he suffered last summer during a camp with the Italian national team.
+Despite the prolonged absence of Michieletto which has been lasting for the past 13 matches across domestic and European competitions, TRENTINO have welcomed back another star player, Daniele Lavia, who has returned to play after the horrific hand injury he suffered last summer during a camp with the Italian national team.

 PGE Projekt WARSZAWA, on the other hand, have had a season filled with ups and downs, changed their head coach back in late January with former assistant Kamil Nalepka replacing Tommi Tiilikainen at the helm of the team – but their performance last week showed some signs of real progress, so they will be hoping to reverse the result of their home match to advance to the quarterfinals of the #CLVolleyM for the second time in their history.
 Last season, they were close to reaching the Final Four but stumbled at the last hurdle losing a Golden Set to Halkbank ANKARA of Türkiye.